ppurwanto/github-followers/README.md

 processes.
 Further, combined with my native JavaScript expertise and other libraries like jQuery, it's been a lot of fun building this app.
-Also, I've used the [Materialize CSS](http://materializecss.com) RWD/Material Design framework that makes building attractive, modern UIs a breeze.
-Then, just like how some large Websites did, I also did manage details such as adding/ensuring API request throttling while still allowing near-instant `autocomplete` suggestions and results, to keep down on redundant instant requests when the query hasn't changed considerably.
+Also, I've used the [Materialize CSS](http://materializecss.com) RWD/Material Design framework that makes it a breeze to build attractive, modern UIs with built-in intuitive animations.
+That's possible by being able to simply select, by UI element types/actions, from its wide array of pre-"packaged" combinations of HTML 5 markup and CSS classes (and jQuery initializers for dynamically generated elements).
+Then, follow good UI examples like how some large Websites did, I also did manage details such as adding/ensuring API request throttling while still allowing near-instant `autocomplete` suggestions and results, to keep down on redundant instant requests when the query hasn't changed considerably.
 Finally, I did get to use a bit of my Regular Expressions expertise for parsing GitHub's custom headers, like the Link headers for pagination.

 ## If Only I had More Time . . .
 * Fine tune more details/styling and straighten out blemishes.
-* Add more CSS/Materialize animations, transitions, optimizations, etc.
+* Add more CSS/Materialize/ng animations, transitions, optimizations, etc.
 * Try Travis Continuous Integration (CI) for continual, automated testing.
 * Try Angular (Platform) v4 with TypeScript, and also deeper ES6+ usage.
 * Be even more consistent in the language style guide that I follow